 Rio Metro Regional Transit District Long-Term Strategic Vision (November 2015)

 Rio Metro’s Long-Term Strategic Vision presents a bold, forward-thinking, consensus vision for transit’s role in the Albuquerque region.
 The plan recommends strategies and implementation tactics framed around six core themes: exceptional customer experience, transformative regional services, strong transit-centered communities, sound financial stewardship, innovative programs and partnerships, and industry-leading knowledge and practice.

 Visit the Strategic Vision Web Page

-Rio Metro Regional Transit District Short Range Plan, Addendum 6 (May 2018)
+Rio Metro Regional Transit District Budget and Capital Plan (May 2023)